stanfordjournalism/unix-workbench/README.md

 ### Farmshare

-Stanford offers free VMs in their [Farmshare](https://web.stanford.edu/group/farmshare/cgi-bin/wiki/index.php/Main_Page) cloud for you experiment with.
+Stanford offers free VMs in their [Farmshare](https://web.stanford.edu/group/farmshare/cgi-bin/wiki/index.php/Main_Page) cloud for you to experiment with.

 You can use `ssh` to connect via "secure shell" to a machine.